Genymobile/scrcpy/README.md

  - <kbd>MOD</kbd>+<kbd>v</kbd> injects `PASTE` (after computer-to-device
    clipboard synchronization)

-In addition, <kbd>MOD</kbd>+<kbd>Shift</kbd>+<kbd>v</kbd> allows to inject the computer clipboard text as a sequence of key events.
+In addition, <kbd>MOD</kbd>+<kbd>Shift</kbd>+<kbd>v</kbd> allows you to inject the computer clipboard text as a sequence of key events.
 This is useful when the component does not accept text pasting (for example in _Termux_), but it can break non-ASCII content.

 **WARNING:** Pasting the computer clipboard to the device (either via
 <kbd>Ctrl</kbd>+<kbd>v</kbd> or <kbd>MOD</kbd>+<kbd>v</kbd>) copies the content
-into the device clipboard.
+into the Android clipboard.
 As a consequence, any Android application could read its content.
-You should avoid to paste sensitive content (like passwords) that way.
+You should avoid pasting sensitive content (like passwords) that way.

-Some devices do not behave as expected when setting the device clipboard programmatically.
+Some Android devices do not behave as expected when setting the device clipboard programmatically.
 An option `--legacy-paste` is provided to change the behavior of <kbd>Ctrl</kbd>+<kbd>v</kbd> and <kbd>MOD</kbd>+<kbd>v</kbd> so that they also inject the computer clipboard text as a sequence of key events (the same